Simon Ostrovsky: Career

-2014 kidnapping by pro-Russia militants in Ukraine
+Abduction by pro-Russia militants in Ukraine (2014)

-On April 21, 2014, while producing "Russian Roulette," a series of reports for Vice News in eastern Ukraine, Ostrovsky's vehicle was stopped at a separatist checkpoint in the city of Sloviansk.
+On April 21, 2014, while producing "Russian Roulette", a series of reports for Vice News in eastern Ukraine, Ostrovsky's vehicle was stopped at a separatist checkpoint in the city of Sloviansk.
 One of the rebels identified Ostrovsky as a person of interest through a printed image, before taking him captive under the militia of the separatist pro-Russian leader, Vyacheslav Ponomarev, who later said he was holding Ostrovsky for a potential trade.
 "We need prisoners.
 We need a bargaining chip," Ponomarev was quoted as telling The Moscow Times.

 Ostrovsky was imprisoned for three days, during which he was held in a basement, beaten and interrogated.
 Ostrovsky described the ordeal as "the worst three days of my life" in an account he authored for Canada's Globe and Mail newspaper.

 In the article, Ostrovsky wrote: "A hat was pulled over my head and taped over my eyes.
 My arms were pulled tightly behind my back and taped together too.
 I was led down a set of stairs and thrown into an empty, damp room … I was punched and kicked in the ribs and fell over to the ground."

 Immediately prior to his detention, Ostrovsky had been investigating Russian citizens' involvement in the pro-Russia armed groups of eastern Ukraine, something separatist forces were trying to hide at that early stage of the conflict, according to a video deposition he made for VICE News following his release.
 He had also attended several press conferences of Ponomarev where the rebel leader had threatened journalists.

 By April 24, Ostrovsky's detention had garnered considerable global media attention.
 The security situation around Sloviansk had begun to deteriorate, as Ukrainian forces reached the outskirts of the city and began engaging separatist units with armoured vehicles.
 By approximately 6:00 PM, Ostrovsky was released by his captors.
 Approximately "five minutes" after his release, he ran into a Canadian media crew, who helped him flee the city after conducting a quick interview.
 Later that day however, Ponomarev falsely or unknowingly told media that Ostrovsky was still being held.

-Selfie Soldiers (2015)
+Selfie Soldiers: Russia Checks in to Ukraine (2015)

-Selfie Soldiers: Russia Checks in to Ukraine is a 2015 video investigation into the Russian military's presence in Ukraine, reported and produced by Ostrovsky.
-The documentary follows the steps of a careless Russian army soldier as he travels from Russia to the battlefield in eastern Ukraine, using selfies and other photographs the soldier has himself posted online.
-Selfie Soldiers departs from other such investigations into soldiers' social media posts when Ostrovsky re-enacts the photos himself to establish clearly that he has personally visited the locations where they were taken inside Ukraine and Russia.
+In 2015, Ostrovsky reported and produced the video investigation Selfie Soldiers: Russia Checks in to Ukraine, in which he traces a Russian soldier's online presence to confirm that he had fought in Ukraine.
+In the documentary, he investigates pictures that the soldier uploaded to his social media account and, by figuring out the locations in all of the pictures, tracks him from Ukraine's Donbas to his hometown in Russia's Buryatia.
+Selfie Soldiers departs from other such investigations into soldiers' social media posts when Ostrovsky re-enacts the pictures himself to establish clearly that he has personally visited the locations where they were taken inside of both Ukraine and Russia.
 The film was awarded the prestigious Alfred I. duPont–Columbia University Award for its "innovative reporting" and an American Society of Magazine Editors Award for "outstanding use of video" in 2016.